 I used to worry about taking my kids out in public (when we DID go somewhere) and what other people would think if they threw a tantrum or, you know, acted like a toddler on occasion.

 Four kids later, I’ve relaxed a lot and just realized that kids will be kids, as they have always been.

 I do my best to set the expectations for their behavior and if needed, we make a quick exit.

 Related article: When Conflicting Advice Threatens Your Parenting Confidence, Remember This

-But I am not going to feel guilty for having my kids with me in waiting rooms or the grocery store or wherever we DO need to go.
-It’s unrealistic to expect that moms can have a baby sitter on-call for every little outing!
+But I am not going to feel guilty for having 4 kids with me in waiting rooms or the grocery store or wherever we DO need to go.

 We live and learn, and we walk REALLY fast through the grocery store.